Welcome to the Berkshire West Autism & ADHD Support Service.

 - ADHD advice workshops: An Introduction to ADHD; Anxiety and ADHD; Managing ADHD Behaviours.

-Additional workshops/webinars for parents and carers cover:
+Additional workshops/webinars for parents and carers of autistic and ADHD children cover:

 - Sleep Difficulties

-- Transitions to Adulthood
+- Transition to Adulthood

 - Tailored interventions, based on individual need, for children aged 5 to 7